Did Your Subconscious Perceive Something Your Conscious Mind Missed?

 It’s the same with the ability to be able to read the mind of the person you’re talking to in your dream.
 It could be a symbol.

-If you spend a little time thinking about it, it might come clear to you.
+If you spend a little time thinking about it, it might become clear to you.
 The ectoplasm may be a symbol.
 So might your friend’s thoughts.
 Considering that it might be so is the first step to uncovering the truth.

 Talk about it